Distribution of Your Crisis Plans is Your Follow Through

 Weaknesses: Team members have no way of knowing if they have the most up-to-date content.
 Also, share drives and smart sticks do nothing to help the team communicate and collaborate.
 For that, the team has to rely on email and chat apps, which are not secure or very efficient.

-Strengths: The best practice approach is to have the plan stored and accessed via a platform based solution.
-It allows easy and quick activation of the crisis response, with the team working from up to date content no matter where they are or when the threat unfolds.
+Strengths: The best practice approach is to have the plan stored and accessed via a platform based solution, like our platform, In Case of Crisis.
+Platforms allow easy and quick activation of the crisis response, with the team working from up to date content no matter where they are or when the threat unfolds.
 Mobile platforms also offer tools to help the team work collaboratively and turn plan content into actions.

 Weaknesses: For some people it creates trepidation about learning a new application and for others the barrier can stem from a reluctance towards installing a company app on a personal device.